shiraJacob/AutoShalish/README.md

 • **Automated Comment Report Generation:**
   Generates a dedicated Excel report summarizing all issues found during processing, including invalid data, structural mismatches, and missing fields.
-  Each record includes soldier identifiers, unit hierarchy, description of the issue, and priority level for follow-up.
+  Each record includes soldier identifiers, unit hierarchy, a description of the issue, and priority level for follow-up.

 • **Color-Coded Excel Output:**
   Produces fully formatted Excel outputs with conditional highlighting and RTL layout, ready for operational use and review.

 • **User-Friendly Web Interface:**
-  The Streamlit interface allows easy uploading of reports, execution of validation, and downloading of updated Excel outputs — no technical background required.
+  The Streamlit interface allows easy uploading of reports, running validations, and downloading updated Excel outputs with no technical background required.

 ---